HyperspaceDan/Qubemaster_Classiq_IQUHACK/README.md

-# Qubemaster_Classiq_IQUHACK
+# Qubmaster_Classiq_IQUHACK
 This repository contains the solution (an attempt) for the Classiq challenge at the MIT iQuHack 2025.
 This challenge focuses on Gaussian State preparation using the Classiq SDK.

 # Our Approach

 Our approach to the Classiq Challenge at the MIT iQuHack Hackathon 2025 involves preparing a Gaussian state over a specified domain using the Classiq SDK.
-The solution is implemented in the Jupyter notebook [`classiq_iQuHack_2025_final.ipynb`](classiq_iQuHack_2025_final.ipynb).
+The solution is implemented in the Jupyter notebook [`classiq_iQuHack_2025_final.ipynb`](QubeMaster.ipynb).
 Here is a detailed description of our approach and the code we developed:

 ## Gaussian State Preparation